HossamELGazzaz/terraform-ansible-provider/README.md

 # terraform-ansible-provider
-ntegrating Terraform and Ansible for Seamless Windows VM Configuration
+integrating Terraform and Ansible for Seamless Windows VM Configuration